PynPoint/PynPoint/docs/usage.rst

 and all pipeline modules (pipeline steps) we want to execute: ::

-	from PynPoint.ProcessingModules import BadPixelCleaningSigmaFilterModule, \
+	from PynPoint.ProcessingModules import BadPixelSigmaFilterModule, \
 	DarkSubtractionModule, FlatSubtractionModule, CutTopLinesModule, \
 	AngleCalculationModule, MeanBackgroundSubtractionModule, \
 	StarExtractionModule, StarAlignmentModule, PSFSubtractionModule, \